Lartsch/FediAct/README.md

 4. Enter the following data:
     - ID: 17665294
     - Name: FediFollow
-5. Firefox will close - reopen it
+5. Click OK, Firefox will close - reopen it
 6. FediFollow will now be available in the Add-ons menu of Firefox Nightly

 I included all of the default add-ons in the custom collection, so will not miss out on any of those.